- Location and Altitude

 Alternative ways to reach Lukla

 Besides flying to Lukla, the alternative way to reach Lukla would be trekking Jiri or Salleri.
 Using this route would consume a lot of your time and energy.
-Nevertheless, if flying to Lukla is something you would like to avoid, set aside an extra 1 week.
+Nevertheless, if flying to Lukla is something you would like to avoid, set aside an extra one week.
 Likewise, if you want to reach EBC without flying to Lukla, check the itinerary of the Classic Everest Base Camp trek.

 Things to do in Lukla